Voronoi conjecture for five-dimensional parallelohedra: Introduction

 It is worth noting that in the works on packings and coverings mostly Dirichlet-Voronoi parallelohedra appear while the Fuglede conjecture and corresponding results concern general parallelohedra.
 The Voronoi conjecture essentially claims that every parallelohedron is a Dirichlet-Voronoi parallelohedron.

 The Voronoi conjecture is proved in small dimensions $d\leq 4$.
-Two-dimensional case is usually treated as folklore as it is easy to see that only parallelograms and centrally symmetric hexagons are two-dimensional parallelohedra, and three-dimensional case is usually attributed to Fedorov \cite{Fed} who obtained a complete list of 5 combinatorial types of three-dimensional parallelohedra, see Figure \ref{pict:fedorov}.
+Two- and three-dimensional cases are usually treated as folklore and likely can be attributed to Voronoi as the lists of parallelohedra in these dimensions were known by the time the conjecture was formulated.
+For $d=2$, only parallelograms and centrally symmetric hexagons are parallelohedra, and three-dimensional parallelohedra were obtained by Fedorov \cite{Fed}, see Figure \ref{pict:fedorov}.
 Delone \cite{Del} proved the Voronoi conjecture in $\R^4$ while also providing a list of 51 four-dimensional parallelohedra which was completed by Stogrin \cite{Sto} who found the last 52nd four-dimensional parallelohedron.

-Another series of results involves restrictions on local structure of face-to-face tiling by parallelohedra.
+Another series of results on the Voronoi conjecture involves restrictions on local structure of face-to-face tilings by parallelohedra; this requirement originates from the classical approach to parallelohedra by Fedorov.
 Various types of combinatorial restrictions on the local structure around face of $P$ imply that $P$ satisfies Voronoi conjecture as shown by Voronoi \cite{Vor}, Zhitomirski \cite{Zhi}, and Ordine \cite{Ord}; we give more details on these results in Section \ref{sec:def}.
-Face-to-face property of the tiling is crucial for these results, but as it was shown independently by Venkov \cite{Ven} and McMullen \cite{McM} (see also \cite{McM-priority}) if a convex polytope admits any tiling with parallel copies (for example, a brickwall tiling), then it admits a face-to-face tiling.
-We also would like to mention recent results of the authors with Gavrilyuk \cite{GGM} and of Grishukhin \cite{Gri-cells} that prove the Voronoi conjecture for parallelohedra with global combinatorial properties.
+We also would like to mention recent results of the author with Gavrilyuk and Magazinov \cite{GGM} and of Grishukhin \cite{Gri-cells} that prove the Voronoi conjecture for parallelohedra with global combinatorial properties.

-Also, Erdahl \cite{Erd} proved the Voronoi conjecture for parallelohedra that are zonotopes.
-This can be reformulated in terms of regularity for oriented matroids, see \cite{DG} for example.
-The paper \cite{Mag} of the second author proves a generalization of Erdahl's result for extensions of Voronoi parallelohedra.
+Erdahl \cite{Erd} proved the Voronoi conjecture for parallelohedra that are zonotopes.
+This can be reformulated in terms of regularity for oriented matroids, see \cite{DG}, for example.
+We also refer to \cite[Section 3.2]{Hand} as another source of known results on the Voronoi conjecture.

-The main result of this paper is the proof of the Voronoi conjecture for five-dimensional parallelohedra, Theorem \ref{thm:main}.
-This theorem also implies that the list of 110~244 five-dimensional Voronoi parallelohedra obtained in \cite{5dim} is the complete list of combinatorial types of parallelohedra in $\R^5$ which is summarized in Corollary \ref{cor:number}.
+The main result of this paper is a proof of the Voronoi conjecture for five-dimensional parallelohedra, Theorem \ref{thm:main}.
+This theorem also implies that the list of 110~244 five-dimensional Voronoi parallelohedra obtained in \cite{5dim}, i.e. the list of combinatorial classes of Voronoi polytopes of five-dimensional lattices, is the complete list of combinatorial types of parallelohedra in $\R^5$ which is summarized in Corollary \ref{cor:number}.